DataSignInc/react-native-did-siop/README.md

 - We do not support JWE both for ID tokens and SIOP requests.
 - Currently we only support `secp256k1` ECC keys.
 RP can use other types of keys.
-- You need to choose personas based solely on the `client_id` of RP.
-Other parameters from RP are handled internally and kept private in this library.
 - Some parameter validations are omitted.
 These are:
   - Asserting `jwks` in `registration` parameter contains `iss` in request objects.
   - Additional did authn verification when `kid`s in request object and jwt header are different.